ibm-ecosystem-engineering/Watson-NLP/MLOps/Init-Container/readme.md

         - name: ACCEPT_LICENSE
           value: 'true'
 ```
-The init container will run to completion before the Watson NLP Runtime image starts.
+In each Pod the init container will run to completion before the Watson NLP Runtime image starts.
 It mounts the Pod's `emptyDir` volume at path `/app/models`.
 The image's entrypoint script will copy the model files to this location when it runs.

 The Pod's main application container image is the Watson NLP Runtime.
 ```